Produced by: Jake Gyllenhaal and Randall Poster.

 Starring:

-The Devil All The Time is an American Psychological Thriller which brings a lot of suspense, darkness and violence to the screen.
-If you are sensitive to violence and dark films, this is not the film for you.
+The Devil All the Time is an American psychological thriller that brings a lot of suspense, darkness, and violence to the screen.
+If you are sensitive to violence and dark themes, this film may not be suitable for you.

-This was released on Netflix in September 2020, and I had been looking forward to watching it on its release, after seeing the trailer, and it was a good film.
-However, it was strange seeing Tom Holland playing a role that was somewhat darker than what we are used to, with Spider-Man, the suspense of feelings within this film is what kept me watching to the end.
+This was released on Netflix in September 2020, and I had been looking forward to watching it since its trailer was released.
+It was a good film.
+However, it was strange with Spider-Man.
+The suspense of the feelings within this film is what kept me watching to the end.

-The plot of the story surrounds a young man (Tom Holland) who is protective of his family within a backwoods town from people who have sinister characteristics.
+The plot of the story revolves around a young man (Tom Holland) who is protective of his family in a backwoods town from people with sinister characteristics.

 The start of the film tells the story of when Arvin’s father (Skarsgård) served in the war before Arvin was born, the introduction of Arvin growing up after he was born, and his dad passing away within awful circumstances, causing the young boy to grow up without his parents, and feeling protective of people around him due to his experiences of losing loved ones whilst growing up.